Sapna1116/SAASHA/README.md

 ## Usage

-To use SAASHAA, run the Python script and start giving voice commands.
+To use SAASHA, run the Python script and start giving voice commands.